Anselmus de Boodt: Return to Bruges

+De Boodt died in Bruges on 21 June 1632.

+Works

 De Boodt prepared a Theatrum Instrumentarum Mechanicorum for Emperor Rudolph II (unpublished), which described a wide range of scientific instruments.
-When the court engraver Martino Rota died in 1583 de Boodt obtained an engraving licence in 1588 to complete the third part of Rota's Last Judgement (Albertina, Vienna).
+In 1588, De Boodt obtained an engraving licence in order to complete the third part of the Last Judgement of court engraver Martino Rota, who had died in 1583.

-When the Flemish court historian Jacobus Typotius died after completing the second part of his Symbola Divina et Humana, a collection of emblems and imprese (the first volume had appeared in Prague with engravings by Aegidius Sadeler), de Boodt completed the third and most voluminous part.
+When the Flemish court historian Jacobus Typotius died after completing the second part of his Symbola Divina et Humana, a collection of emblems and imprese (the first volume had appeared in Prague with engravings by Sadeler), De Boodt completed the third and most voluminous part.
 The book appeared in 1603 and was reprinted at least 10 times up to 1972 (Academia, Graz).

 Natural history studies

 De Boodt also made many watercolours of native and exotic animals and plants.
 He filled twelve volumes with 728 illustrations of quadrupeds, reptiles, birds, fish, insects and plants.
-He thus aimed to depict all creatures of the natural world as his compatriot Joris Hoefnagel who was also working at Rudolph II's court had done earlier in his series of the Four Elements.
-De Boodt's volumes can be regarded as a paper museum.
+His aim was to depict all the creatures of the natural world just as his compatriot Joris Hoefnagel had earlier done in his series of the Four Elements.

 He developed a taxonomy and standardisation, which he added in many languages to his drawings.
 These drawings predate the Academy of the Lynxes around Galileo Galilei for which usually primacy of such material is claimed.
-De Boodt made most of the drawings himself but also engaged the services of other artists such as his compatriot Elias Verhulst from Mechelen.
-This Historia Naturalis remained in the hand of his heirs until 1844 and was partially published in 1989 (De Albums van Anselmus De Boodt, door M.C.
-Maselis, A. Balis, R. Marynissen; Lannoo Tielt; The Boodt Watercolours, 1999).
+De Boodt made most of the drawings himself but also engaged the services of other artists such as Elias Verhulst from Mechelen.
+This Historia Naturalis remained in the hands of his heirs until 1844 and was partially published in 1989 as De Albums van Anselmus De Boodt, edited by M.C.
+Maselis, A. Balis, and R. Marynissen (Tielt, Lannoo, 1999).